 No matter what your dosha type may be, it is always important to eat with the season.
-This can also help if you have multiple doshas that are predominant or more than one dosha imbalanced at any given time.
+This can also be helpful if you have multiple doshas that are predominant or more than one dosha imbalanced at any given time.

 7. Avoid Late Night Eating

-This is another recommendation of great importance.
 Although you probably already heard this many times, it is truly crucial to avoid eating food late at night.
-The exact time to finish eating may vary slightly, but as a general rule I would recommend to end all food intake by 6 to 630pm*.
-Our bodies and our metabolism are naturally slowing down each evening, typically around the same time as the sun is setting.
-Therefore whatever we put in our bodies at this time will have a much slower transit time when traveling from the stomach to the colon.
-This is further impeded by our sedentary nature after dinner, giving little movement and space for proper digestion.
-With longer transit times mixed with sleep coming soon, this sets up a stage for any late night foods to simply sit in the gut until morning.
-This leads to a groggy awakening, dull morning appetite, sluggish digestion, and eventually toxic accumulation.
+The exact time to finish eating may vary slightly, but as a general rule I would recommend to end all food intake by 6pm*.
+Your body and your metabolism are naturally slowing down each evening, typically around the same time as the sun is setting.
+Therefore whatever you put in your body at this time will have a much slower transit time when traveling from your stomach to your colon.
+This is further impeded by your sedentary nature after dinner (generally speaking), which gives you little movement and space for proper digestion.
+With longer transit times mixed with sleep coming soon, this sets up a stage for any late night foods to simply sit in your gut until morning.
+This will lead to a groggy awakening, dull morning appetite, sluggish digestion, and eventually toxicity.

 *This time may be a bit earlier in the dark winter months, but a bit later for the summer.